 If you’re planning on advancing in this career, it all starts with your MT training.
 The more skills the newly hired MT has and the more accurate he or she is, the more often opportunities will present themselves in the form of supervisory positions and QA work (where the MT now reviews and edits other transcriptionists’ work).
 It also opens the door for more opportunities and affords the most highly skilled the opportunity to become mentors, professionals within the industry, and even educators.
 You may even decide to open your own MT service and hire other MTs to work for you.
 (In either case, be sure you get the highest quality MT training available so you are prepared for any opportunity that comes your way.)

 The profession of medical transcription has been around for a long time.
 From this author’s vantage point, it is just beginning to come into its own in terms of its high value as more and more physicians and medical facilities realize the need for accuracy and completeness in their patients’ medical records.
 We’re excited to see what the future brings as the need for MTs rises each year.

-MT School of Canada is the Canadian division of MTACC (Medical-Technical-Administrative Career Center) which has taught its premier program of Advanced Medical Transcription and Editing to students for over 15 years.
-This is a huge, self-paced, 9-12 month online program, with more transcription practice than any other MT program available anywhere with experienced certified instructors.
+MT School of Canada is the Canadian division of Xyznga Group, LLC (formerly MTACC) which taught its premier program of Advanced Medical Transcription and Editing to students for over 15 years.
+This is a huge, self-paced, 12-month online program, with more transcription practice than any other MT program available anywhere with experienced certified instructors.
 Best of all, this program has a 100% job placement rate for its graduates.
 We’d love to work with you too!